Sodecia-GTAC/TcUI-Extensions/NuGet/README.md

  <img width="931" height="583" alt="image" src="https://github.com/user-attachments/assets/ee599392-09e6-4503-8511-bfa15186889c" />

 # Step 6:
-Once installed you can close NuGet Package manager, next we should confirm the instal took place successfully.
+Once installed you can close NuGet Package manager, next we should confirm the install took place successfully.

+Ensure the Server Extension wnet back to green (It will have likely switched to red during the update), this might take a few mins so be patient.

-Click on the Server Extension, and over to the right, confirm the new version.
+Click on the Server Extension, over to the right you can confirm the new version.

 <img width="1838" height="467" alt="image" src="https://github.com/user-attachments/assets/d44c2c53-7630-48db-be88-ba04b4c07b5a" />

 # Step 7
 Confirm the interface works as required.

-Double click the server extension to open it's interface, click the accpet button and ensure "Update successful" shows up in green at the top.
+Double click the server extension to open it's interface, click the accept button and ensure "Update successful" shows up in green at the top.

 <img width="1250" height="594" alt="image" src="https://github.com/user-attachments/assets/b7911ae8-ed60-471e-8ab9-05c6a21e591f" />